Omi053/sunrise-voice-rag/README.md

 Sends transcript to RAG engine to write output (JSON) Prints a summary (includes latency)

-Failure cases would be-
+Failure Cases
-File is missing, empty audio, File is pure silent, Whispering, query is out of scope Ollama may not run, FAQ is in unexpected format
+A few things to watch out for:

+Missing or silent audio file — pipeline will exit early Query is out of scope — Ollama will say so rather than hallucinate Ollama isn't running — you'll get a connection error, just run ollama serve FAQ PDF in an unexpected format — ingest will skip bad sections and warn you

+Notes
+See Decisions.md for model choices and tradeoffs.
+The ChromaDB index is saved locally so subsequent runs are faster — delete chroma_store/ if you want to rebuild it from scratch.

 Also see- Decisions.d for model selection, strategy, tradeoff. scalling issues